ICHx/ICHx/README.md

 - 🏳️‍🌈 香港真係好靚
 -->

-Penultimate CS student.
+To be graduated CS student

-Worked on serveral Java Web project, preliminary exp on C,C++ and Python.
+- Worked on serveral Java Web project, preliminary exp on C,C++ and Python.
+- Recently been using PySpark, Hadoop and Pandas for data analysis and visualization
-Recently been messing with Google Cloud solutions.
+- Had been messing with Google Cloud solutions.
-As well as playing with PySpark for machine learning.

 Please feel free to explore.

+Preferred Build Tools:
+Gradle, Pipenv, Yarn